lengjingzju/cbuild/README.md

             * When the release target is not present, It will run `make install` when installing to fakeroot rootfs
         * The keyword of `union` is a special virtual target that indicates multiple packages sharing one Makefile
             * At this point, the targets of `prepare` `all` `install` `clean` `release` shound renamed as `package_name-xxx`
+        * The keyword of `native` is a special virtual target that indicates both cross-compilation package and native-compilation package are defined at the same time
         * The keyword of `cache` is a special virtual target that indicates package with caching mechanism
         *  The keyword of `jobserver` is a special virtual target that indicates multi-threaded compilation (`ENV_BUILD_JOBS`)
             * Makefile which contains `make` command shouldn't add the target, such as driver Makefile